Cost of Living in Guyana 2025: Full Family Budget Guide

 Telegram

-You’ll typically need about $2,500–$3,000 a month to support a modest middle‑class family of four in Guyana, roughly half to two‑thirds the cost of a similar U.S. lifestyle.
-Rent and groceries are far cheaper, utilities and internet run lower, and public transport and healthcare visits cost a fraction of U.S. rates, though mortgages and some imported goods are pricier.
-Costs vary by city and choices, and below you’ll find detailed breakdowns to help plan your move.
+A modest middle-class family of four in Guyana typically needs about $2,500 to $3,000 a month, roughly half to two-thirds the cost of a similar U.S. lifestyle.
+Rent and groceries are far cheaper, utilities and internet run lower, and public transport and healthcare visits cost a fraction of U.S. rates.
+Mortgages and some imported goods are pricier, though.
+Costs vary by city and personal choices.
+The detailed breakdowns below will help you plan.

 Overview of Living Costs in Guyana (2025)